IETF-OPS-AD/Liaisons/LS-out-ITU-reply to-1983.md

    * RFC 8665: IS-IS Extensions for Segment Routing

 Note that some other SRv6-related specifications are being finalized by SPRING.
-Notably, "Compressed SRv6 Segment List Encoding (CSID)" [3] is planned for publication by the IETF in the coming few months.
+Notably, "Compressed SRv6 Segment List Encoding (CSID)" [3] has been approved and is planned for publication by the IETF in the coming few months.

 While ensuring better interoperability is one of the key objectives of the IETF specifications, the IETF does not produce formal conformance test suites per se.
 However, the IETF